casper-network/docs/source/docs/casper/resources/beginner/aws-node.md

 If you are satisfied with your configuration choices and all options are correctly filled out, you can hit the orange `Launch` button to launch your AWS-hosted Casper node.

 ![Step 13](/image/tutorials/aws-node/CasperAWS08.png)

+## Further Reading

+If you are interested in customizing a Casper AWS node using Infrastructure as code (IaC) and Terragrunt, read the documentation about [Read-Only Casper Nodes in AWS](../../operators/aws-nodes/index.md).